c4pt000/Tanya-Kate-RealDoll-mod-sophiabot/README.md

 none of this is my original code "neither is the Sophia-bot" script I extracted the Sophia-Bot from OpenCOG as the conversation based part of the AI

-reazling now bizarre some of the decisional based logic is (from OpenCOG)
+reazling how bizarre some of the decisional based logic is (from OpenCOG)

 mp* removal
 change of interjections